 Plan Your ‘Out’ For Overwhelming Situations

 Along the lines of communication, taking responsibility for your travel experience, and allowing yourself to travel in a way that feels good for you – it’s sometimes important to advocate for a way out of an overwhelming situation.
-This may mean you and your traveling partner agree you may leave earlier than them, and they will take public transportation back to the lodging or get a ride with a friend.
+This may mean you and your traveling partner agree you may leave earlier, and they will take public transportation back to the lodging or get a ride with a friend.
 Sometimes simply knowing you could leave the situation at any time is enough to help you tolerate overwhelm.

 Know That Temporary Overwhelm Is Part of Travel

 In most cases, the benefits of travel outweigh the discomfort of being temporarily overwhelmed.
 Travel allows me to stretch my limits, be challenged, hone my coping skills and meaningfully connect with other people outside my daily life.
-Traveling allows me to experience different aspects of nature I wouldn’t encounter in Colorado (hello, Atlantic Ocean!).
+Traveling allows me to experience different aspects of nature I wouldn’t encounter in Colorado (hello, Atlantic Ocean!)
 Yes, I may be overwhelmed by certain aspects of travel, but what about the magical and humble feeling of walking next to a roaring, stormy ocean?
 What about the wonder I feel when I walk along centuries-old cobblestone streets?
 What about the experience of meeting some of the most important people in my partner’s life, even if it’s in a noisy bar and it’s waaaaay past my bedtime?

 As an HSP, it’s impossible to completely avoid sensory overwhelm.
 It’s going to happen– on the plane, the train, the jungle, the festival, the farmer’s market, your friend’s kitchen–you will become overwhelmed and uncomfortable.
 Welcome it, plan for it, roll with it.
 Take comfort in all sensations.
 It is a reminder you are out experiencing life and connecting with the world around you.